 The continuation of poverty is very present in the country.
 The more children a poor family has, the more benefits they get from the government.
 This increases the number of poor because they stop working and have more children to get more benefits.
 Some politicians provide support to these people to gain benefits and in return receive votes by perpetuating themselves in power.

 Invasions in building and land are organised by some politicians to get support later during elections.

 There are 40 political parties in Brazil and several acting like a criminal organization.
 They helped to create laws to help themselves.

 What people receive for votes?

-Government in power always denied that people are selling their votes.
+The government in power always denied that people are selling their votes.
 Judges that control the elections in majorities belong to groups and need to obey.

 Drug dealers also use their money to support politicians in power and get help when they need.